wilsonmeier/bitcore/README.md

 Bitcore
 =======

 This is SatoshiLabs fork of Bitpay's Bitcore that uses Bitcoin 0.15.0.
 It has a limited segwit support.
+We also have separate branches for some Bitcoin forks (UASF, 2x, Gold, Cash).

 We (SatoshiLabs) are not promising to keep these forks "alive", updated and maintained, long-term.
 For that reason, they are not pushed into NPM, just on github.